technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ### Task 1 : Register Service provider

-1. Open a browser and go to ``https://portal.azure.com`` and sign in with your cloud slice account available in Resource tab of your VM.
+1. Open a browser and go to ``https://portal.azure.com`` and sign in with your cloud slice account is available in the Resource tab of your VM.

 > ![](./media/image2.png)

-2. On Home page of Azure portal, click on **Resource groups** tile.
+2. On the Home page of the Azure portal, click on the **Resource groups** tile.

 ![](./media/image3.png)

-3. Copy the resource group name and save it in notepad to use next task to deploy required resources in this resource group.
+3. Copy the resource group name and save it in Notepad to use next task to deploy required resources in this resource group.

 ![](./media/image4.png)

-4. On top navigation , click on Home.
+4. On the top navigation, click on Home.

 ![](./media/image5.png)